How To Play The Great St Ives Pasty Dash Game

 The Aim Of The Game

-- The starting player rolls the die and moves the corresponding number of spaces.
+The youngest player goes first and starts by rolling the dice and moving the corresponding number of spaces.

 Direction Of Play

 Players move CLOCKWISE around the outer part of the board.